1-Nishanth-1/Virtuoso/README.md

 Compilation

-To compile the source code, use the following command:
+To compile the source code, run `make` in root folder.

-`g++ -o main main.cpp ./Partition/Partition.cpp ./BootableUSBCreation/BootableUSBCreation.cpp ./FileSystem/FileSystem.cpp -lblkid`

 Usage

 Run the compiled program with administrative privileges:

-`sudo ./main`
+`sudo ./virtuoso`

 Feel free to suggest improvements or submit pull requests for additional features.